gerwitz/hgc-v12/src/history/events/200x/2005-infuz.md

 type: work
 ---

-Joined infūz as VP of tech
+Joined infūz as VP of Technology